jim-wyatt/data-visualization-demo/README.md

 - Near the end of the notebook there are cells that show how to export the notebook to PDF using `nbconvert`, and an automated Chromium-based HTML->PDF step if LaTeX is not present.

 Requirements
-- Python 3.10+ (recommended).
-The notebook has been developed with modern package versions; use the provided `requirements.txt` to reproduce the environment.
+- **Python 3.9+** (3.10+ recommended).
+The notebook has been tested with Python 3.10+ and uses modern package versions.
+Use the provided `requirements.txt` to reproduce the exact environment (~75 pinned dependencies including Jupyter, Matplotlib 3.10, Seaborn 0.13, Plotly 6.4, and Datashader 0.18).

 Install (recommended)
 1. Create and activate a virtual environment: